Leadership is a form of social influence.

-- Bring your magic to the table and encourage people to do the same.
+- Bring your magic to the table and encourage others to do the same.

 - Show up with integrity.
-Nothing discourages people faster than a leader who embraces half truths and shortcut rational.
-Take ownership of your own actions as well as those of the people under your leadership.
+Nothing discourages people faster than a leader who embraces half-truths and shortcuts rationale.
+Take ownership of your own actions, as well as those of the people under your leadership.

 - Don’t micromanage!
 I know it can be hard to delegate tasks you may have once done yourself, but you cannot grow and inspire a team when you delegate a task and then hover over the process.

 - Create an atmosphere of trust.
-Never take the spotlight or compete with your team.
+Never steal the spotlight or compete with your team.
 Delight in their growth and success.

 - Acknowledge every person as a vital component to the collective growth and allow them to translate their values into actions.

 - Practice humility.
 Be willing to relinquish your need be right in order to move forward.

 - Embrace your flaws and inconsistencies with a sense of humor.
 This allows everyone around you to make mistakes with a lighthearted sense of being, without getting stuck in stories of blame and shame.
 It’s really quite simple: wholeheartedly embodying your own values draws people into your circle.
 The recognition of our shared humanity inspires exceptional work in all of us.